 Embrace Encryption and Don’t Reinvent the Wheel

 Encryption is important.
 Understanding how it works is useful, but not imperative to use it.
 There are plenty of ways to encrypt your daily life with little effort.
+Start by encrypting your hard drive.

 What is imperative is realizing that our hyper-networked global community needs encryption to remain secure.
 There are, unfortunately, a large number of governments and government agencies that want weaker encryption standards.
 That must never happen.